mlafrat/LAMP/README.md

 # LAMP

-Updated front end files: login, register, & create (use these)
+Updated front end files: login, register, creat, & main (use these)

 # UNUPDATED: HOME, UPDATE, CONTACTS (DO NOT USE THESE YET)